codebar-ag/laravel-docuware/README.md

 use CodebarAg\DocuWare\Facades\DocuWare;

 /**
  * Login with your credentials.
+You only need to login once.
+Afterwards the
-Your cookie is stored in the cache
+ * authentication cookie is stored in the cache `docuware.cookies` and is
- * `docuware.cookies` and is used for further requests.
+ * used for all further requests.
  */
 DocuWare::login();

 /**
- * Logout.
-Removes the stored cookie in the cache.
+ * Logout your current session.
+Removes the authentication cookie in the cache.
  */
 DocuWare::logout();